brown-dash/Dash-Documentation/markdown/documents/dataViz.md

 ## Objects & Actions:

 - ### **Basic Graphs:**
   A data set composed of string, numbers, prices, or percents can be viewed as a table, line chart, histogram, or pie chart that can be customized by its title and colors.
 To create a visualization, click the title of the column you want to visualize and then select the graph type.
+When viewing the data set as a table view, clicking on a row selects the row for filtering, and clicking on a row while holding 'Command/Windows' highlights the row visually.
   ![](../../assets/gifs/dataViz/simple_dataViz.gif){:.img}

 - ### **2D Graphs:**